ractivejs/ractivejs.github.io/docs/api/instance-methods.md

 **Returns**

-- `(NodeInfo)`: Returns an [NodeInfo](./node-info.md) object with helper methods to interact with the Ractive instance and context associated with the given node.
+- `(Context)`: Returns an [Context](./context.md) object with helper methods to interact with the Ractive instance and context associated with the given node.

 **Examples**